Intro: Eletronics Friendly Office Desk Made With CNC Router and Plywood

 Instead of a single round power cord keyhole in the desktop, I have added a large rectangular hole with a three cord-hole drop in cover.
 Note that the top has to be flipped to cut the pocket for the cord-hole- this is the lines in blue in the first photo

 Underneath the cord-hole is a 8 inch wide power supply shelf, to keep all the power supplies, surge protectors and other electronics flotsam and jetsam off the floor and desktop.
 The shelf is slotted to assist in ventilation.

-The construction method is my now-favorite blind mortice joints augmented with pocket screws.
-The mortice joints ensure that the piece assembles squarely - if your plywood is not warped!
+The construction method is my now-favorite: blind mortise joints augmented with pocket screws.
+The mortise joints ensure that the piece assembles squarely - if your plywood is not warped!
 The pocket screws add to the strength and simplify assembly - you only need to clamp the part you are attaching and only until the screws are driven - no need to clamp the whole assembly and wait for the glue to dry.

 I now try to get all my hardware in advance and include the fitting location in the plans.
 This allows me to to score the part with a v-bit to ensure an quick and accurate placement of hardware during assembly.